roryl/lucee-book/lifecycle_scopes.md

 }
 ```
 This this example above, only the myFunc has access to myVar.
-If you wanted all functions to access myVar, you should declare it in the variables scope.
+If multiple functions need to access myVar, it should be declared it in the variables scope.
 That would change the example to the following:

 ```
 component {